Make an Appointment: 647-969-7980 | [email protected]

 Registered Psychotherapist (Qualifying)

-Arushi works with clients dealing with issues of daily living, anxiety, depression, OCD, panic, childhood and adult trauma, relationship, stress,family, cultural, identity and self-worth related issues.
 She works with a client centered, integrated therapeutic approach, where she uses an eclectic mix of modalities, which are strength-based to encourage clients to recognize their personal strengths and resiliency.
 These modalities include, Solution – Focused Therapy, Cognitive Behavioural Therapy (CBT), Narrative Therapy, Dialectical Behavioural Therapy (DBT), Emotion Focused Therapy, and Internal Family Systems techniques.
-She has worked with clients from diverse backgrounds and cultures, and work tirelessly to ensure her practice is anti – oppressive and a positive space for all.
+She has worked with clients from diverse backgrounds and cultures, and works tirelessly to ensure her practice is anti–oppressive and a positive space for all.